What are the keys of the kingdom?

 Question: "What are the keys of the kingdom?"

 Keys are used to lock or unlock doors.
 The specific doors Jesus has in mind in this passage are the doors to the Kingdom of Heaven.
 Jesus is laying the foundation of His church (Ephesians 2:20).
-The disciples will be the leaders of this new institution called the church, and Jesus is giving them the authority to either grant or bar access to the Kingdom.
-The authority of the keys is to open and shut the doors to the Kingdom of Heaven.
-Precisely how do the keys to the kingdom work?
-Biblically speaking, how does one enter the Kingdom of Heaven?
+The disciples will be the leaders of this new institution, and Jesus is giving them the authority to, as it were, open the doors to heaven and invite the world to enter.
+At this point it is important to understand how, biblically speaking, one enters the Kingdom of Heaven.

-So, the keys to the kingdom are the preaching of the gospel and the exercise of church discipline.
-When these are rightly administered, i.e., in a biblical church with duly appointed elders, access to the Kingdom of Heaven is ably guarded.
-However, when the keys are not used correctly through obscuring the message of the gospel or the lack of exercising church discipline, the results are disastrous.
+God’s will is that sinners be granted access to heaven through the righteousness of Christ.
 Consider Jesus’ warning to the Pharisees: “But woe to you, scribes and Pharisees, hypocrites!
-For you shut the kingdom of heaven in people's faces.
+For you shut the kingdom of heaven in people’s faces.
 For you neither enter yourselves nor allow those who would enter to go in” (Matthew 23:13).
 If the gospel message is distorted or ignored, or if unrepentant sin is not adequately disciplined, the doors to the Kingdom of Heaven are being shut in people’s faces.
-When either of these two things occur, people in the church are either believing in a false gospel or they have not truly repented of their sin.
-In both cases the result is weeds growing in the wheat field of the church (Matthew 13:24-30).

 Jesus: The Greatest Life of All by Charles Swindoll and Logos Bible Software.